Identifying causal effects with subjective ordinal outcomes: Introduction

-Despite many papers leveraging natural experiments with subjective outcome data,\footnote{Some prominent examples include \citet{cardetal,aermrs,lindqvistetal2020,aerperez,pnasdwyerdunn}.} empiricists lack formal results to interpret precisely what is estimated by regressions in which subjective reports are used as the outcome.
-While some authors then treat the reports as a direct observation of the outcome of interest, others doubt their usefulness entirely.
-This paper helps to fill the gap by studying what is identified when reporting behavior varies arbitrarily across individuals, but in a way that is independent of explanatory variables.
-The main finding is that given a selection-on-observables assumption, differences in the conditional expectation function of integer category numbers across different values of treatment variables $X$ recover a positive combination of causal effects of $X$ on the underlying latent variable (e.g. happiness), with intuitive weights.\footnote{When the researcher is interested in establishing correlations rather than causation, the same results capture changes to the conditional quantile function of the underlying latent variable, rather than causal effects.} The results illuminate how mean regression can remain a useful (though limited) tool for causal inference when subjective reports are used as the outcome, without assuming cardinality or interpersonal comparability of the underlying latent variable.
+Despite a growing trend in papers leveraging natural experiments with subjective outcome data,\footnote{Some prominent examples include \citet{cardetal,aermrs,lindqvistetal2020,aerperez,pnasdwyerdunn}.} empiricists have lacked formal results such as Eq. \eqref{eq:compare} to interpret precisely what is estimated by regressions in which subjectively-defined ordinal responses $R$ are used as the dependent variable.
+This paper helps to fill the gap by showing that when the selection-on-observables research design is extended to include reporting-function heterogeneity, derivatives of the conditional expectation function of integer category numbers on $X$ reveal positive aggregations of the local causal effects of $X$ on $H$.\footnote{I also show that when the researcher is interested in establishing correlations rather than causation, the same results capture changes to the conditional quantile function of the underlying latent variable, rather than causal effects.} The weights in this aggregation have an intuitive form but are not under the researcher's control.
+This illuminates the limits for identification of overall unweighted means of causal effects, which correspond to the parameter analyzed by \citet{bondandlang}.
+My results show that mean regression can nonetheless remain a useful tool for analyzing more general weighted averages of effects, without assuming cardinality or interpersonal comparability of $H$.